GaloisInc/HARDENS/Assurance.md

 utilizing FRET's realizability checker, which verifies that for a set of input values satisfying the requirements, a set of _output_ values exists that satisfy the requirements.
-Dually, the tool identifies inputs for which no output is feasible, which helps to narrow down subsets of requirements that are inconsistent.
+Dually, the tool identifies inputs for which no output is feasible, which helps narrow down subsets of requirements that are inconsistent.

 ## Executable Behavioral Specification